cocoaproductions/cocoaproductions.github.io/support.markdown

 ### Email

-Drop me a line, I read all letters but can't reply to everyone.
+We read all the letters but can't reply to all of them.

 [Email](mailto:hello@cocoa.productions)